stormpath/stormpath-documentation/source/005_auth_n.rst

 At the end of this JSON we see two interesting links that we can now cover: Access and Refresh tokens.

-c.
+b.
 How Token-Based Authentication Works
 =======================================

-In this guide, we will discuss how to use Stormpath to use Stormpath to generate and manage OAuth 2.0 Access Token.
+In this section, we will discuss how to use Stormpath to use Stormpath to generate and manage OAuth 2.0 Access Token.

 Introduction to Token-Based Authentication
 ------------------------------------------